 The Hat Shop - The owner of some very interesting hats has apparently set up shop, and is offering them for rent.

 TABLE: The Hat Shop

-The Exchange - Where strange and ever-shifting speculative currencies are traded.
-Hundreds of traders occupy the floor, hawking all sorts of barter.
+The Arcane Exchange Exchange - Where strange and ever-shifting speculative currencies are traded.
+Auguries are a popular method of predicting how the market will flow.

 Ivory Towers - Where the wealthy wizards house themselves and their minions.
 Dozens upon dozens of extravagant wizards towers within a gated and police-protected community.